A Shape Dynamics Tutorial: Introduction

-SD is based on fewer and more basic kinematical first principles than GR (see Part~\ref{PartRPM}): \begin{quotation} \emph{Spatial relationalism:} the positions and sizes of objects are defined relative to each other.
+SD is based on fewer and more basic kinematical first principles than GR: \begin{quotation} \emph{Spatial relationalism:} the positions and sizes of objects are defined relative to each other.
 This determines what the physical configuration space is (see Sec.~\ref{MachsCritiqueOfNewtonSubsec}).
+In field theory this principle translates into conformal and diffeomorphism invariance, and the requirement of a spatially closed manifold.

 \emph{Temporal relationalism:} the flow of time is solely due to physical changes (see Sec.~\ref{SecTemporalRelationalism}).